Navdeep35/Static-movie-web-page/README.md

 # Static-movie-web-page
-Movie web page designed using HTML and CSS
+Movie web page designed using HTML5 and CSS3